The Japanese Delicacy (V): Natto | Shotengai Skip to main content

 The Japanese Delicacy (V): Natto

 Natto is a Japanese traditional fermented food that is known as a superfood because of its high nutrient density.
-Similar to Surstromming and blue cheese, natto is a food with a tangy smell and strong flavor.
-Some people, even the Japanese, can’t stand that taste.
+Similar to Surstromming, a food famous in Sweden, and blue cheese, natto is a food with a tangy smell and strong flavor.
+Some people (even some Japanese) can’t stand that taste.
 Even if one can appreciate the taste of natto, the sticky and slimy texture may also discourage many people.
-However, to natto lovers, it is a food with a pleasant aroma and creamy texture that riches the taste of other foods.
+However, to natto lovers, it is a food with a pleasant aroma and creamy texture that enriches the taste of other foods.

 Natto